rstudio/education.rstudio.com/content/blog/2020-10-30-october-2020-instructors/index.markdown

 their contact information is on the [trainers' roster](http://education.rstudio.com/trainers) and they would be happy to hear from you.

-*Our classes are now full through the end of March 2021, but if you would like to join our waiting list, please fill in [this form](https://forms.gle/kRucY2joTiPYWmPr8).*
+*Our classes are now full for the time being, but if you would like to join our waiting list, please fill in [this form](https://forms.gle/kRucY2joTiPYWmPr8).*